Lyall Cameron

-Lyall Cameron (born 10 October 2002) is a Scottish professional footballer who plays as a midfielder for club Rangers.
-Cameron played youth football with Dundee United before moving to Dundee and established himself as a first-team regular after loan spells with Peterhead (twice) and Montrose.
+Lyall Cameron (born 10 October 2002) is a Scottish professional footballer who plays as a midfielder for Scottish Premiership club Dundee United on loan from Rangers.
+Cameron played youth football with Dundee United before moving to Dundee and established himself as a first-team regular after 2 loan spells with Peterhead.

 Club career

 Dundee

 Cameron was put on the bench for Dundee for their final game of the 2018–19 season at home to St Mirren.
 Despite being due to receive his professional debut, a red card for Darren O'Dea prevented Cameron from getting on, according to manager James McPake.
 After scoring a game-winning goal in a friendly against Brechin City, Cameron made his competitive debut for Dundee in the Scottish League Cup, coming off the bench in an away win over Raith Rovers.
 In January 2020, Cameron made his league debut and first professional start in a loss away to Dunfermline Athletic.